cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 the first publicly available BEL knowledge graphs as well as one of the first publicly usable algorithms for BEL graphs.

-**Sometime in 2016** Cohen Veteran's BioSciences contracts Fraunhofer to generate a knowledge graph for PTSD and TBI, supported by PyBEL and BEL Commons ([ref](https://www.cohenveteransbioscience.org/wp-content/uploads/2016/10/CohenVeteransBioscience-FactSheet.pdf)).
+**Sometime in 2016** Cohen Veteran's BioSciences contracts Fraunhofer to curate a knowledge graph for PTSD and TBI, supported by PyBEL and BEL Commons ([ref](https://www.cohenveteransbioscience.org/wp-content/uploads/2016/10/CohenVeteransBioscience-FactSheet.pdf)).
 In addition, [Exaptive](https://www.exaptive.com/blog/topic/data-visualization) developed additional software for visualization.

+**Sometime in 2016-2017** Boehringer Ingelheim contracts Fraunhofer to curate a knowledge graph for psychiatric conditions in the BEL4IMOCEDE project ([ref 1](https://www.scai.fraunhofer.de/en/about-us/staff/domingo-fernandez.html), [ref 2](https://www.linkedin.com/in/asifemon/?originalSubdomain=de)), supported by PyBEL and BEL Commons.

 ### 2017